OSRUI'S MUSIC EXPERIENCE FOR ADULTS

 Shabbat Shira 2019 is scheduled for October 31 - November 3, 2019

 This program is underwritten in part through a generous grant from the Daniel M. Soref Charitable Trust.

-2018 tuition to be determined.
-In 2017, tuition was $510 per person (in double rooms with private bath), or $435 for Nerenberg housing (centrally located washrooms at the end of the hall).
+2018 tuition is $510 per person (in double rooms with private bath), or $435 for Nerenberg housing (centrally located washrooms at the end of the hall).